michelin/kafkactl/README.md

 kafkactl apply -f resource.yml
 ```

-Resources have to be described in yaml manifests.
+The resources have to be described in YAML manifests.

 ## Config

-This command allows you to manage your Kafka contexts.
+The `config` command allows you to manage your Kafka contexts.

 ```console
 Usage: kafkactl config [-hvV] [-n=<optionalNamespace>] <action> <context>